 - Examine your watering practices and irrigation technologies and then modify where possible to improve efficiency and reduce waste.

-The transition to a rate model which includes an inclining tiered rate may cause concern to some high volume users.
 The District will work with you to address each of these situations on an individual basis.

 There is also a water utility buy-in fee of $4,047 per arable acre.
 This fee funds Summerland’s water utility infrastructure.